Last Updated on May 9, 2023 by The Filtery

-A lot of fabrics are not only made of plastic (a.k.a petroleum), but they’re also almost always treated with chemicals that can have negative health effects.
+A lot of fabrics are not only made of plastic, but they’re also almost always treated with chemicals that can have negative health effects.

 Buying natural, organic, and toxin-free clothing is almost always a good idea, but it’s perhaps never more important than when it comes to the fabric that’s right up against your privates all day!

-So in this article, we’re going to talk about why fabric choice matters for vaginal health and why organic cotton is the best choice, and then we’ll give you the best organic cotton underwear brands that you can feel good about wearing all day, every day.
+So in this article, we’re going to talk about why fabric choice matters for vaginal health and why organic underwear is the best choice.
+Then we’ll give you the best organic cotton underwear brands that you can feel good about wearing all day, every day.

 What Does Breathability In Underwear Mean?